Combat Shock is a 1986 action war drama released by Troma Entertainment.

 - Creator Cameo: The voice of Frankie's deformed baby is provided by director Buddy Giovinazzo.

-- Darker and Edgier: Quite possibly Troma's darkest production ever made, with virtually none of the humour that characterizes the company's other productions.
+- Darker and Edgier: Quite possibly Troma's darkest production ever made, with virtually none of the self-aware humor that characterizes the company's other productions.

 - Downer Ending: After failing to get any food or money, Frankie goes completely insane and kills his family, then commits suicide.